AlexSafatli/airtable-dnd/README.md

 # airtable-dnd
 A CLI to manage a D&amp;D campaign from the command line with Airtable.

-Currently only partially implemented and only to record encounters as they are completed alongside an optional ability to display the initiative order of characters and enemies.
+Currently *only partially implemented* (WIP) and only able to record encounters as they are completed alongside an optional ability to display the initiative order of characters and enemies.

 # Build